DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/clickops-todo/clickops.md

 In this practical session, we will

-- Create a S3 bucket and configure it as a web server.
+- Create a S3 bucket and configure it as a web server
-- Load the static pages of our website to the bucket.
+- Load the static pages of our website to the bucket
 - Create an API Gateway
 - Create a DynamoDB and add some TODOs
 - Create a Lambda that updates our site based on changes to the DynamoDB